- Less discomfort

 - You are less than 25 years old and have children

-- You have a BMI above 35 (i.e. you are obese, this can make vasectomy more difficult and infection more likely)
+- Your BMI is above 35 (i.e. you are obese, this can make vasectomy more difficult and infection more likely)

 - You had an orchidopexy (surgery, because as baby your testicles were not fully descended.

-- You have had vasectomy reversal or any other surgery.
+- A previous vasectomy reversal or any other surgery.

 - You noticed a lump in your scrotum, which has not been assessed and found innocent by any health professional (I had to send back a patient with a hernia, who came from Scotland)